not-a-bird/steem-bash/README.md

 ## Contacting Me

-The only social network I use it the Steem blockchain.
+The only social network I use is it the Steem blockchain.
 You can find me on the Utopian.io Discord server, the steemit.chat server, or even message me directly or comment on one of my posts and I'll get back to you.